Invarion/invarion-docs/docs/rapidplan/the-tools-palette/tools-palette-overview.md

  9. **Shapes** - These simple shape tools allow you to create your own objects and signs for your plans.

-    *The section [The Basic Tools](/docs/rapidplan/the-tools-palette/shape-and-line-tools/line-and-shape-tools.md) covers this tool set*
+    *The section [Shape and line Tools](./shape-and-line-tools/line-and-shape-tools.md) covers this tool set*

     |                       Shapes                        |                   |                                                 |               |
     | :-------------------------------------------------: | ----------------- | :---------------------------------------------: | ------------- |